Guide to GPS and route plotting for cyclists

 The route is excellent, by the way, and highly recommended.

 Once you’ve downloaded a route, or created your own, you’ll need to transfer the GPX file to your GPS device.
 The instructions for this will vary by manufacturer so check your user guide.
 Newer devices can use a smartphone app to transfer the file and this is usually easier.

 With older GPS devices, you’ll need to connect it to your computer using a USB cable.
 The route file then needs to be copied to the correct place; for example, Garmin devices need the file to be copied into the ‘New Files’ folder.

 Apps for route plotting

-Other route plotting apps that are worth taking a look at include ViewRanger, Strava, RideWithGPS and Komoot.
-They all have free options plus additional payable features.
 My favourite is Komoot.
-With Komoot I can choose between many different styles of cycling routes (Touring, MTB, Gravel, Road) and the mobile app is as functional as the website allowing route plotting on the go.
+This allows users to choose between many different styles of cycling routes (touring, MTB, gravel, road) and the mobile app is as functional as the website allowing route plotting on the go.

 Komoot’s mapping will display both gradient and surface information to help find the best route.
 You can also search on points of interest, including accommodation, campsites and eating places along your route.